mcpcpc/mpscpi/README.md

 # mpscpi

-An instrumentation framework for network-based
-SCPI communication in MicroPython applications.
+An instrumentation framework for network-based SCPI communication in MicroPython applications.

 ## Background

 In the realm of instrumentation hardware and software, developers often find themselves responsible for implementing protocol interfacing.
+While there are many proprietary solutions, most open source packages are either lacking in cohesiveness and/or require knowledge of low-level programming languages such as C or C++.
 This library aims to alleviate this burden by providing a layer of abstraction between TCP sockets, asynchronous callback handlers, and SCPI command parsers.
 It interprets string-based protocol commands efficiently.

 ## Installation